Food Bank

 Capital City Civitan is committed to making a difference in the lives of those closest to us - the people in need within our own community in Raleigh and across North Carolina.
 One topic that is of special concern to us is food insecurity.

-For several years now, we have volunteered as a group on 2 - 3 Saturday mornings working at the Food Bank of Central & Eastern North Carolina.
+For several years, we volunteered as a group at the Food Bank of Central & Eastern North Carolina.
 The task is always to sort donated food, and we have sorted almost everything - from canned goods to cabbage to eggs to peanuts to potatoes!
 We also support the work of the food bank with monetary donations.

 Some of the links and information below are shared from the organization's website.

-For several years now, we have volunteered as a group on 2 - 3 Saturday mornings working at the Food Bank of Central & Eastern North Carolina.
+For several years, we volunteered as a group at the Food Bank of Central & Eastern North Carolina.
 The task is always to sort donated food, and we have sorted almost everything - from canned goods to cabbage to eggs to peanuts to potatoes!
 We also support the work of the food bank with monetary donations.

 Some of the links and information below are shared from the organization's website.